 Companies merge and expand their activities as a unit in sectors related to associated products or services to utilize their skills and resources.
 Businesses that aim to increase their profitability can adopt horizontal integration within the same product lines.

 On the other end of the spectrum, conglomerate diversification is for companies that strive for growth.
 Notwithstanding this rule, some companies may use only the selected competencies of horizontal integration.

 Horizontal Integration vs. Vertical Integration

 Horizontal integration and vertical integration are strategic alliances by companies in the same sector.
-The horizontal integration of companies within the same industry attracts businesses that target to reach a wider market or offer more products/services.
+The horizontal integration of companies within the same industry attracts businesses that target to reach a broader market or offer more products/services.
 It can lead to product diversification, increased company size, narrow competition, and economies of scale.

-A successful horizontal integration equips companies with the ability to cut down on costs by using the same research and development, technologies, marketing and advertisement, production, and distribution.
+A successful horizontal integration equips companies with the ability to cut down on costs by using the same research and development, technologies, marketing and advertising, production, and distribution.
 The need to acquire a new customer segment can also be a reason for horizontal integration.

 Companies may choose to undergo vertical integration to increase profitability, reduce production costs, and strengthen their supply chain.
 Integrating vertically requires one company that is higher or below in the supply chain process.
 They can draw several benefits from vertical integration, including increased profits from the new business operations, efficiency in the production process, and enhanced distribution and delivery.